 4. Goodwill Impairment

-Goodwill impairment testing under GAAP and IFRS illustrates their contrasting approaches.
+Goodwill impairment testing under GAAP Vs. IFRS illustrates their contrasting approaches.
 GAAP mandates the assessment of goodwill impairment at the reporting unit level.
 In this process, an impairment charge is recognized on the balance sheet if the carrying amount of goodwill surpasses the fair value.
 This method is relatively simpler and focuses on the entire reporting unit's value.

 5. Presentation of Financial Statements